 The O lived only along the Sone, in the Nagpur plateau.
-Around 2,200 BCE there was a global drought that lasted for almost 200 years.
+Around 2,200 BCE, there was a global drought that lasted for almost 200 years.
 Majority of the O returned to Sunda.
-A few people were left behind; they moved to the east side of the Satpura Range, along with the rest of the people who were forced to relocate to the east side.
-They lived mostly in the current Odisha (Orissa) State.
+A few people were left behind.
+They lived mostly in the current Odisha State at higher elevations.
+They did not move along the Mahanadi and Brahmani rivers to the lowlands on the coast because at that time the lowlands were flood prone.

 Mundari (O) lived along the Sone only from 20,000 BCE to 2,200 BCE.
 They were along the Yamuna river 60,000 years ago when they moved from Balochistan to Sunda.
+They were aware of the Sone.
 They lived in Sunda from 60,000 BCE to 20,000 BCE.
 Currently, they live in what is left of Sunda.
-Mundari was the original language of the O.

-Unlike the other languages of the South India such as Malayalam, Tamil, and Telugu the Mundari dialects never evolved into a language.
-Languages evolved from dialects only when there was a commercial need for mass communications for trade.
-The O were highlanders with a different life style compared to the H and J2b.
+Unlike the other languages of the South India such as Malayalam, Tamil, and Telugu the Mundari dialects in India did not evolve into a formal language.
+Languages emerged from dialects only when there was a need for mass communications (books, newspapers).
+Mundari evolved into several formal languages only in South East Asia.